 Share the latest in evidence-based nutrition with your community by hosting a free screening of Dr. Michael Greger’s “How Not to Die” or "Evidence-Based Weight Loss" presentation.
-The video presentations are approximately one hour long and your free Digital Event Kit will also include an introduction to NutritionFacts.org and a fun trivia game for attendees.
-The entire event is approximately two hours long.
+Each video runs for approximately one hour.
+Your free Digital Event Kit will include the video, an introduction to NutritionFacts, a fun trivia game for attendees, and tips for hosting.
+Each screening event is approximately two hours long.

 By providing this fun and educational event kit, we hope to make it easier than ever to spread the message about evidence-based eating.

 - Determine the time and place to host the screening.
 Examples of places that may be open to hosting are community centers, places of worship, libraries, auditoriums, or even your backyard.

 - Fill out the form below to share more details with us about your event.
 We will reach out to you with details on the next steps to take.

 - We will provide a free Digital Event Kit to give you everything you will need and steps to take to ensure success.

 - Host your screening and let us know how it went!